 Who’s behind this?

-A long-time cycling journalist who loves this shit and wanted to try something newer and simpler.
-You’ll probably figure it out, and we’ll probably bring some friends along to post now and then, too.
+A long-time cycling journalist who loves this s#!t and wanted to try something newer and simpler.
+You’ll probably figure it out, and I’ll probably bring some friends along to post now and then, too.

-Also, like you, I’d rather be out riding than posting 20 stories per day.
-A once-a-week recap of the very best new stuff is usually enough.
+It’s once-a-week because, like you, I’d rather be out riding than posting or reading 20 stories a day.
+A weekly recap of the very best new stuff is enough.

 How does this make money?

 Here’s how we won’t make money: There will be no banner advertising from ad networks, tracking from Facebook pixels, etc.

 That’s important because it means you’re not being tracked by them by viewing this site.
 I believe these things not only ruin the experience, they are also an unnecessary violation of our privacy.

 I do use Google Analytics so I can track site traffic, but that does not personally identify you.